miaWallace0618/DGA_Detection/README.md

 Data preparation, model training and evaluation are contained in **DGA_Detecion.ipynb**.

 Basic idea of this project is using ensemble method to improve performance and robustness of model.
-First data was cleaned, including removing subdomains, seperating primary domains and TLDs.
+First, data was cleaned, including removing subdomains, seperating primary domains and TLDs.
 Then a LSTM model is built on primary domains only.
 After got the probabilities of LSTM model, the probabilities were combined with the one-hot encoding results of top 250 common TLDs in dataset to build the final model.
 The overall architecture of the final proposed DGA detecion model is shown below:

 ![Architecture of Model](Images/Architecture.png "Architecture of Model")